Brekcel/RTArray/README.md

 Safe array handling to allow use of a runtime sized and allocated array.

-Usage of std::allocator to allow for different allocation methods to be used.
+Optional usage of std::allocator to allow for different allocation methods to be used.

 If in debug mode or RTARRAY_OOB_CHECK is defined, [] operator is checked for out of bounds errors